Meet The Flourish Team

 When not whipping up sweet things, Amber enjoys traveling and experiencing the food of other cultures, studying herbalism, and hanging out with her dogs, cat, and pet chicken.

 Sam is the program and operations manager at Flourish Bakery and is also a recovery coach.
 Sam has an infectious smile that brings joy to the community, along with his ability to connect with almost anybody he meets.
 Sam shares the common goal of helping people grow through food and exercise while learning new skills.

 The addition of Sam to the Flourish management team, with ten years of culinary experience, gives the interns increased opportunities in culinary training.
 Sam struggled with drug addiction for over ten years.
 The work that he does on himself makes him a great example and makes it easy for our interns to relate to him.

-Holly Jefferies is Flourish Bakery's business administrator.
+Holly Jefferies is Flourish Bakery's business manager.
 She brings to Flourish extensive experience in the retail, real estate investing, and travel industries.
 Holly is excited to bring the skills she gained from the corporate world and use them to benefit Flourish's mission.

 Sarah moved to Utah from the D.C. area in 2020 and is honored to share her experience in social and traditional media with Flourish.
 Her passion is amplifying stories and data to advance the greater good.